 The Kaufhaus Schiepek department store at Teinfaltstraße is definitely worth visiting for its variety of outlets.
 For the more eccentric, Carnaby sells vintage fashion and accessories on Neubaugasse, while magicians' accessories and gimmicks can be found at Zauberklingl on Führichgasse.

-Austria's VAT, as much as 34% on some luxury goods, is refundable with a valid receipt.
+Austria's VAT is refundable with a valid receipt.
 Tourists can also take advantage of tax-free shopping where advertised.
 With something for everyone in store, Vienna is the place to break in those shopping shoes.

 Vienna boasts one of the finest public transport systems in Europe.
 It is safe and easy to use, consisting of punctual buses and trams, a fast U-Bahn (underground), and S-Bahn (railway).
 Most operate from about 6am to midnight; buses stop earlier but there are night buses on weekends covering the major routes.